 Reheating beignets in the microwave may be the best method.
 It’s much faster than the other methods and results in soft beignets even if they’re old.

 The only downside is that you’ve to eat the reheated beignets as soon as possible because they’ll get hard as soon as they cool down.

-- Place your beignets in a microwave-safe dish.
+- Place your beignets on a microwave-safe plate.
 Be careful not to put too many on the plate, as this can cause the beignets to heat unevenly.

 - If the beignets are stale, cover them with a damp paper towel.
 The towel will create steam, which will help moisten the stale beignets.
 Try not to wrap the fritters too tightly in the wet paper towel, as this can make the bottom soggy.